tytydraco/yessleep/out/I_broke_the_unspoken_pact_I_had_with_my_childhood_bedtime_monster_It_went_over_poorly_to_say_the_least.md

 Just breathe.
 It's sleep paralysis.

 Fingers locked on one of my teeth, my upper left cuspid.
 Vice like grip, pressure began to be applied.

 Genuine panic bubbling through me.
 This has to be sleep paralysis.

 The pressure increased.
 It hurt so badly.
-I tried to scream, bur all that got out was a whispery moan.
+I tried to scream, but all that got out was a whispery moan.
 My arms were dead weights, unable to push it away.

 The pressure increased, still.
 Pain quickly shifted into pure agony as I heard the roots of my tooth beginning to shift and crack from my head.